retro16/acsi2stm/doc/hardware.md

 **Notes**:

 * GND is soldered together on the ST side.
 You can use a single wire for ground.
- * Reset is not needed as the STM32 resets itself if it stays in an inconsistent state for more than 2.5 seconds.
+* Reset is not strictly needed, but heavily recommended.
 * Keep the wires short.
 I had strange behavior with cables longer than 10cm (4 inches).
 * The read/write pin is not needed.
 * You can build a DB19 out of a DB25 by cutting 6 pins on one side and part of the external shielding.
 Male DB25 are easy to find because they were used for parallel port cables or serial port sockets.
 * You will have to power the STM32 separately (if you use USB, don't use a cable with data lines connected).

 Connecting the SD cards